letiziagirardi/web-services-testing-tutorial/README.md

 ---

-Numerous APIs come with a subscription fee, thus, acquiring a personal key or token is essential to gain access.
-Typically, this key is included as a query parameter in your interactions with the server.
+Many APIs require a subscription fee, making it crucial to obtain a personal key or token to access them.
+Usually, this key is added as a query parameter when interacting with the server.

-In order to use these APIs we need to get an access token.
-An access token functions is a string containing essential credentials and permissions, providing the means to access specific resources.
-To get the access token, the user authentication is required.
+To utilize these APIs, an access token is necessary.
+An access token is a string that holds vital credentials and permissions, enabling access to specific resources.
+The process of obtaining an access token involves user authentication.
+This authentication is carried out using a POST request, which typically includes login details like username and email in the request body.
+Through this process, an access token is acquired, enabling subsequent requests for specific resources.
 Here's how you can retrieve it:

 1. **Create a New POST Request:**
    - In the request tab, you can provide a suitable name for your request, such as "API Client Registration."